fuxingloh/vue-horizontal/docs/content/en/design/navigation.md

 ## Customizing

-In this example, the next/right button is replaced with slots.
+In this example, the next button is replaced with slots.
-The prev/left button style is overridden with CSS.
+The left button style is overridden with basic CSS.

 ```vue[Navigation.vue] import=design/design-navigation-customize.vue
 ```

 ## Adaptive to content height

+Reduce the size of the navigation buttons and add linear gradient to blend and hide the content at the back.
+Additionally, the displacement is set to 0.7 so that it will not move beyond content that are not fully visible.

 ### Tiny content height